vpuri3/NeuralROMs.jl/README.md

 field snapshots onto a low-dimensional manifold that can faithfully capture the relevant features in the dataset.
 The online stage then involves evaluating the model at new parametric points by time-evolving the learned spatial representation following the governing PDE system with classical time integrators.

-SNF-ROM is a continuous neural field ROM that addresses several of the previously mentioned issues.
-SNF-ROM is nonintrusive by construction and eliminates the need for a fixed grid structure in the underlying data and the identification of associated spatial discretization for dynamics evaluation.
+SNF-ROM is a continuous neural field ROM that is nonintrusive by construction and eliminates the need for a fixed grid structure in the underlying data and the identification of associated spatial discretization for dynamics evaluation.
 There are two important features of SNF-ROM:
 1. Constrained manifold formulation: SNF-ROM restricts the reduced trajectories to follow a regular, smoothly